trudyan141/banner-exchange/README.md

 # NOTES
 - File built is in dist folder with {VERSION} folder
 - config {VERSION} folder and file name in vite.config.ts
+- env.dev for build dev, env.prod for build prod